thachp/use-cqrs/README.md

 - Khorikov, V. (2018, October 18).
 CQRS in Practice.
 Pluralsight.com.
 Retrieved January 3, 2022, from https://www.pluralsight.com/courses/cqrs-in-practice?aid=7010a000001xAKZAA2

 ### Credits
 Initially, the project forks from the [@nestjs/cqrs](https://github.com/nestjs/cqrs) module for NestJS Framework server-side development.
-The code has been repurposed to work on the frontend as ReactJS hooks.
+The code has been repurposed to work on the client-side as ReactJS hooks.
 Thanks [@kamilmysliwiec](https://github.com/kamilmysliwiec)

 ### License